 Japanese Language History: Where The Japanese Language Came From

-This is it—the very beginning of Japanese language history.
+How old is the Japanese language?
+This is it—the very beginning of the history of Japanese.
 The truth is that scholars are not entirely sure exactly when Japanese was born or how.

-The current assumption is that settlers migrating from the Korean peninsula entered Japan sometime around the 4th century BCE (the Yayoi period).
+The current assumption is that the Japanese language's prehistory comes from settlers migrating from the Korean peninsula who entered Japan sometime around the 4th century BCE (the Yayoi period).
 Japan already had some people living in it at this time—the Jomon—who had been cultivating the area since as far back as 14,000 BCE.

 When the new Korean settlers filtered in, these Jomon people found their language quickly replaced with this new variant.
 (However, vestiges of the old Jomon language are still detectable in the modern Ainu language, which some of the older population of northern Hokkaido still speak!
 It’s not gone for good.)